Pilot

 What is af-cli

-A CLI and an agent skill
+A tool and an agent skill in one

 People in AmpliFlow

 You create tasks, write comments, and make decisions in the interface you already know.
-Nothing new to learn.
+Whether the agent runs interactively or in loop mode, you see the results directly in AmpliFlow.

 What the agent can do